orsonteodoro/gcf2/profiles/gaming/README.md

       It will studder gameplay or cause the computer to reset on false positive on hardcore mode during aggro.

-    - For the hardened kernel to perform live memory corruption detection, it is a user choice that must be enabled.
+    - For the hardened kernel runtime memory corruption detection, it is a user choice that must be enabled in order to neutralize unseen or overlooked critical severity vulnerabilities.
 Virtually all proper hardened kernels will enable a flavor of ASan.
 The trade-off is a speed versus comprehensive check or comprehensive security.
 The choices are between KFENCE (~1.08x worst case penalty), Generic KASAN (~4x worst case penalty), HW_TAGS KASAN (~1.2x worst case penalty), SW_TAGS KASAN (~1.8x worst case penalty).
 The distro kernel will enable KFENCE but it should be disabled for competitive gaming to avoid a false positive unintended consequence scenario that leads to premature permadeath.
 For casual gaming, KFENCE has acceptable performance tolerance.
 For competitive gaming, the performance is unacceptable because both the use of -O2 (10% penalty) and the hardening may stack or be additive so maybe nearly 20% performance impact penalty combined.
 We start out with the 90% performance as the new baseline then drop it down again 8% in a near best case scenario though.
 If the scene is content heavy in a worst case scenario, the performance impact can increase chances of loss.
 KFENCE is like the analog of a sheep skin condom.
 Generic KASAN is like the analog of a latex condom.

     - For trusted code integrity on both kernels, KCFI may have a 1.08x worst case performance penalty which may go over the 1 FPS drop for 60 FPS